geogebra/solver-engine/README.md

 ## Development

-### IntelliJ IDEA
+### Prerequisites

+- You need either IntelliJ IDEA or Java 21 installed on your development machine.
+- You need node.js and npm installed.
+You can use [Volta](https://volta.sh/) to manage them.
+- Run `npm i` to install js dependencies.

+### Development quick start

+The most convenient way to develop is to use IntelliJ IDEA.
+Configuration files for it are included in the project, so it should more or less work out of the box.

-There are two run configurations that can be used out of the box.
+There are a number of run configurations that are included in the project.

 - `All Tests`: runs all the unit tests
-- `API Server`: runs the API Server on local machine on port 8080
+- `API Server`: runs the API Server on the local machine on port 8080.
+You need te rebuild for changes to take effect ( this is because building the project all the time would consume a lot of resources)
+- `Poker Dev`: runs the "poker" a small html client that is useful to try out the engine, on http://localhost:4173/.
+  This is configured to reload automatically when the client code changes.

 When the API server runs, you can inspect the API by navigating to http://localhost:8080 and access the _Solver Poker_ at http://localhost:8080/poker, but that will not work until you follow the instructions in [the Typescript section of this document](#Typescript)

+Alternatively you can perform the same tasks without IntelliJ, using gradle or npm

+- to run all tests, run `./gradlew test` at the root of the project
+- to start the api server, run `./gradlew run` at the root of the project
+- to start and/or develop the poker, run `npm run poker-dev` at the root of the project.
+Note that this requires npm to be installed (see the Typescript section)

 ### Commit hooks